mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Same person**: But because we do zazen, thoughts come up?

 **Katagiri**: Yes; because we have had lots of thoughts and ideas already.
-So we have to do zazen *with* the thoughts; let the thoughts and ideas do zazen, together.
+So we have to do zazen *with* the thoughts; let the thoughts and ideas do zazen together.
 We cannot separate them.

 **Same person**: It’s sort of company for us.